-Now in its second generation, the Porsche Panamera remains a surprising combination of large luxury sedan and high-performance sports car.
-With its large and truly usable back seat, upscale interior, and brilliant dynamics, plus a range of powertrains from a plug-in hybrid to a turbocharged near-supercar, the Panamera offers a lot to love for a wide range of buyers.
+The 2015 Porsche Panamera is as it looks—a surprising combination of large luxury sedan and high-performance sports car.
+It offers a lot to love, to a wide range of potential buyers, thanks to its large and truly usable back seat, upscale interior, and brilliant dynamics, plus a range of powertrains that permit frugal plug-in hybrid operation or near-supercar performance.

-On the other hand, the Panamera has a polarizing look--especially at the rear--and spirals easily out of pricing control if you don't lay a judicious hand on the options order sheet.
-If you can handle the price and if you love the look, the Panamera's performance, its wide range of available powertrains, and its available custom touches make it a keen alternative to the likes of a BMW 6-Series Gran Coupe or a Mercedes-Benz CLS--or even an S-Class.
+Yet the Panamera isn't for everyone who can afford it; the look is polarizing—especially at the rear—and it spirals easily out of pricing control if you don't lay a judicious hand on the options order sheet.
+If you can handle the price and if you love the look, the Panamera's performance, its wide range of available powertrains, and its available custom touches make it a keen alternative to the likes of a BMW 6-Series Gran Coupe or a Mercedes-Benz CLS—or even an S-Class.

 Last year, the Panamera S E Hybrid was added, bringing new and high-tech gas-saving features to the Panamera line.
-For the new model year, the Panamera hasn't been changed in any significant way--only a few cosmetic touches have been altered, only a few features changed.
+For the new model year, the Panamera hasn't been changed in any significant way—only a few cosmetic touches have been altered, and only a few features changed.

 The Panamera's styling is an acquired taste.
 Last year, a complete though mild redesign gave a more streamlined, swept-back look thanks to revised front and rear end treatments, a shallower windshield angle, and, on Executive models, longer rear doors.